ibm-cloud-docs/activity-tracker/ibm-internal-only/enable-ST.md

 The ST/AT design is optimized for Kubernetes.
 If you are one of the few unlucky engineers with a service that is not on Kubernetes, then consider the following remedies.

-* Migrate your service to Kubernetes.
+#### 1. Migrate your service to Kubernetes.

+If you can't do this right now, then...

+#### 2. Use the LogDNA agent

-* If you can't do #1 right now, then create a way for your service to use the [LogDNA agent](https://docs.logdna.com/docs/logdna-agent) to get the same advantages.
+Create a way for your service to use the [LogDNA agent](https://docs.logdna.com/docs/logdna-agent) to get the same advantages.
 Apart from Kubernetes, the LogDNA agent will still read from log files and support ST/AT in the same way.

 - Be sure to use `/var/log/at` for your AT logs.
 - When setting up your agent, observe the Kubernetes notes above regarding version and ingestion key.
 - You will configure the agent in `/etc/logdna-agent.conf` instead of `logdna-agent-ds.yaml`. `LDAPIHOST` is replaced by `LOGDNA_APIHOST`, and `LDLOGHOST` is replaced by `LOGDNA_LOGHOST`.
 - Set the environment variable `LDLOGPATH=/supertenant/logs/ingest` so the agent process has access to it.
 For example, in a container the agent runs as root, so the variable must also be at root.

 To sum up these points, here is the agent running in an Ubuntu VM:

 ```
 $ logdna-agent --version
 1.5.6